 We then made another plan to go back and have more time playing with the various exhibits and experiments.
 It’s amazing to see the kids having so much fun that they don’t even realise that they are learning!
 And to be fair, the adults had just as much fun!

-At present, there is a Wonders Of Rock Art Exhibition (17 May – 1 October 2018) that allows you to step back in time and explore the long-hidden Lascaux caves where, 17 000 years ago, our human ancestors painted the wild animals that roamed the plains of France.
+They also host Wonders Of Rock Art Exhibition each year that allows you to step back in time and explore the long-hidden Lascaux caves where, 17 000 years ago, our human ancestors painted the wild animals that roamed the plains of France.
 The Stone Age rock art alone is worth a visit!

 The centre also offers holiday programmes, weekend activities and workshops, school tours and focus weeks.
 But really, we highly suggest popping in for a few hours and exploring at leisure.
 Once there, you can plan your return visit.
 Trust me, you’ll want to go back… and soon!